walinejs/waline/docs/en/server/notification.md

 - `TG_BOT_TOKEN`：Telegram bot token to access the HTTP API.
 Create a bot with [@BotFather](https://t.me/BotFather) to get this token.
 - `TG_CHAT_ID`：The `chat_id` of the receiver.
 It can be an user, a channel or a group. [@userinfobot](https://t.me/userinfobot) will display this `chat_id` when you forward a message to it.
 - `AUTHOR_EMAIL`：The blogger’s email is used to distinguish whether the posted comment is posted by the blogger himself.
 If it is posted by the blogger, there will be no reminder notification.
+- `SITE_NAME`：Your site name, it will be displayed in notification message.
+- `SITE_URL`：Your site url, it will be displayed in notification message.